matabgaryan/mentorApp/README.md

-## Getting started

-For Deployment:
-- `npm run deploy` to deploy new changes

 ## Project Description
 Simple  app  allowing user to see mentors and employees list, authenticate , create group of employees, share profile with other employees.
 ## Core tools Versions